helyee/myFirstGitRep/README.md

 # myFirstGitRep
 Here is my first git hub repository

-readme.me file was just changed manualy
+readme.me file was just changed manualy.
+This file was modyfied localy